Downwell Accessibility Report

 If you want to play Downwell, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Downwell has 2 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in Downwell which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Similar Games With More Accessibility Features for Visual